Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/journey/Technology.md

 ## Time Invested

-From the time I was 18, I have either been in school or working with computers.
+From the time I was 18, I have either been in school or been working with computers.
 This has been the one constant throughout my life.
 A work life of 40-50 hours/week represents 40-50% of the waking hours.
-With another investment for hobbies or 10-20 hours weekly, it is easy to claim that I have at least 60% of my life in front of a computer.
+With another investment for hobbies of 10-20 hours weekly, it is easy to claim that I have spent at least 60% of my life in front of a computer.

 Computers are clearly the dominate force in my adult life.
 For better or worse,